MMS-Projects/2stream/README.md

 2STREAM
 =======

 2STREAM is a application that allows you to live stream video.
-It is still in alpha but please don't hesitate to testing it.
+It is still in alpha but please don't hesitate to test it.

 You can find our Jenkins Build-Bot job over [here](http://jenkins.marlinc.nl/job/2STREAM/).
 We don't have a Travis-CI test-set yet but this may come in the future.